CumulusNetworks/docs/content/guides/nvidia-air/Continuous-Integration.md

        https://gitlab.com/cumulus-consulting/goldenturtle/cumulus_ansible_modules

 1. Enter the **Access Token**.
-The repository generates the access token, which you can get through the UI.
+The repository generates the access token, which you can obtain through the UI.
 The following steps show how to generate the token from GitLab.

    1. Log in to GitLab, then select **Preferences**.